|askPauline's Homeschool Info||askPauline's Guide to Homeschooling in PA

 The home education law does not include any procedures for moving outside of PA.

 According to the PA Department of Education, any time you submit a home education affidavit, you must complete the associated end-of-year paperwork to close out your home education program.
 Otherwise, you can be deemed out of compliance, and therefore truant, for the days you have home educated.
-Thus if you move during the school year, the PDE believes you are still supposed to create a portfolio representing the part of the year during which you've been home educating, have an evaluation, and submit the portfolio and evaluator's letter to the superintendent of your school district.
+Thus if you move during the school year, the PDE believes you are still supposed to create a portfolio representing the part of the year during which you've been home educating, have an evaluation, and submit the evaluator's certification to the superintendent of your school district.

 Will your district insist on it?
 This is one of those situations where the 501 PA school districts handle things differently.
 Practically speaking, some families do not bother with the paperwork and have no problems.
 It seems rare for a school district to track down a family who has moved out of state.
 However, it has been an issue in at least one case where a family moved out of PA, then later returned.